 With Lorna Ewart, this year’s international MicroNano Conference has an appealing name on the ‘playlist’.
 Cambridge based Ewart leads the Microphysiological Centre of Excellence, part of the Innovative Medicines unit at the famous global biopharmaceutical company AstraZeneca.
 A preparational conversation with her shows how well she fits the profile the conference is aiming at: the industrial scientists.

-Where the academic world is talking about ‘organs-on-chip’, Ewart uses the term MPS, Micro-Physiological Systems, addressing the same technology.
-In pharmaceutical industry at this moment in time it is mainly a system to generate information.
-It shows to be an alternative to animal testing.
-Furthermore it turns out to be a method to get available the big data you cannot harvest from the traditional clinical tests on such a personalized level, at least not within the framework of what could be justified financially.
+Where the academic world is talking about ‘organs-on-chip’, Lorna references MPS, Micro-Physiological Systems.
+In the pharmaceutical industry currently this is mainly a system to generate information.
+It may be an alternative to animal testing.
+Furthermore, it turns out to be a method to make available the big data you cannot harvest from the traditional clinical tests on such a personalized level, at least not within the framework of what could be justified financially.

 There is the connection.
 Organ on chip now links with big data and big pharma.

 EU funding, that’s a tricky point.
-How will this evolve in the Brexit framework?
-Of course Lorna Ewart is not in the position to say anything on the issue.
-“But my general feeling is that these kind of developments and discussions frustrate the R&D process as they take away focus and fun from doing science”.
+How will this evolve under the collapse of a Brexiting framework?
+Of course, Lorna Ewart is not in a position to comment.
+“My general feeling is that these kinds of developments and discussions take away the focus and fun from doing science”.